smiletrl/micro_ecommerce/README.md

 ### Background
 This repo shows a simple ecommerce app running based on micro service architecture.
 It could run in a local environment with miniKube for local development.
 The primary language is Golang for these micro services.
 Kubernetes & istio are used for service register & discovery.

-For people who are new but interested in micro serice, this repo is supposed to provide basic usage for items:
+For people who are new but interested in micro service, this repo is supposed to provide basic usage for items:

-1. Kubernetes & Istio for service register, discovery and more mico service features.
+- Kubernetes & Istio for service register, discovery and more mico service features.
-2. gRPC for sync communication between micro services to provide low latency internal service response.
+- gRPC for sync communication between micro services to provide low latency internal service response.
-3. RocketMQ for async communication to decouple services to focus on individual service development.
+- RocketMQ for async communication to decouple services to focus on individual service development.
-4. Terraform configuration for local development & deployment.
+- Terraform configuration for local development & deployment.
 It's supposed to be easily to be migrated to an online cloud environment, such as AWS.
-5. Detailed documentation is on the way^
+- Detailed documentation is on the way^

 ### Services
 Services include following at this moment.
 Different service might use different database & different language.
 Right now, Golang is the only language, but python, nodejs or vuejs might be picked for later service, such as analytical, frontend services.